awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

    mainSteps:
    ```

-1. For the first step of the workflow, you need to determine if the instance is already running\.
+1. For the first step of the automation, you need to determine if the instance is already running\.
 You can use the aws:assertAwsResourceProperty action to determine and assert a specific instance status\.
-Before you can add the aws:assertAwsResourceProperty action to the document, you must determine and specify the required inputs\.
+Before you can add the aws:assertAwsResourceProperty action to the runbook, you must determine and specify the required inputs\.
 The following list describes how to determine and specify the required inputs\.
-You can view an example of how to enter this information in the Automation document following the list\.
+You can view an example of how to enter this information in the runbook following the list\.

    1. View the schema to see all available inputs for the [aws:assertAwsResourceProperty – Assert an AWS resource state or event state](automation-action-assertAwsResourceProperty.md) action\.